 Work with the artist.
 Ask questions.
 Be involved from start to finish.

 During the design process, it’s your job to be available.
-Answer emails or text messages, and give input as they work up a design that you will be wearing permanently.
+Answer emails or text messages and give input as they work up a design that you will be wearing permanently.
 If the artist has any issues with you working over their shoulder, give them some space and offer up critiques that are constructive, if needed.

-What to expect from the tattoo artist.
+What to expect from the tattoo artist?

 The artist should take the time and ensure all critiques are heard and understood.
 Some artists charge for the drawing time when designing a tattoo so be prepared to pay when necessary.

 Most of the artists that charge for designs are not a bottomless well of inspiration.
 They may offer a single image or 1-2 redrafts if they image doesn’t match up with what you want.
-If pass that limit they may tack on additional charges to supplement the amount of work they are expending.
+If you pass that limit they may tack on additional charges to supplement the amount of work they are expending.
 If you are not wanting to pay extra, take extra time doing your homework!

 Take multiple consultations.
 Be sure you want what you want.